-PJM does three different types of forecasts for each individual or aggregate solar park.
+PJM does two three different types of forecasts for each individual or aggregate solar park.
 All the examples consider the current time to be T.

-- Short Term Forecast (T + 6): Update solar power forecast and irradiance forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate solar parks as designated by PJM. - 2.
-Medium Term Forecast ((T + 6) + 42): Update solar power forecast and irradiance forecast with a frequency and interval of every hour for the next forty two hours (42) for the individual or aggregate solar parks as designated by PJM. - Long Term Forecast (((T + 6) + 42) + 120): Update solar power forecast and irradiance forecast with a frequency and interval of every hour for the next one hundred twenty hours (120) for the individual or aggregate solar parks as designated by PJM.
+- Five Minute Short Term Forecast (T + 6 hours): Update solar power forecast and irradiance forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate solar parks as designated by PJM. - 2.
+Hourly Medium Term Forecast ((T + 168 hours) + 42): Update solar power forecast and irradiance forecast with a frequency and interval of every hour for the next one hundred sixty eight forty two hours (16842) for the individual or aggregate solar parks as designated by PJM.

+Long Term Forecast (((T + 6) + 42) + 120): Update solar power forecast and irradiance forecast with a frequency and interval of every hour for the next one hundred twenty hours (120) for the individual or aggregate solar parks as designated by PJM.